On February 4, 2022, the USO turns 81.

 How Can I Help?

-For nearly 80 years, the USO has given so much to troops and their families.
+For more than 80 years, the USO has given so much to troops and their families.
 If you’re interested in sending a birthday gift to the USO, you have some options.
 You can send a message to a deployed troop or give back in any one of the ways listed below.

 Here’s a look at how you can wish the USO a happy birthday in February:

 - Make a donation – Make a one-time or monthly tax-deductible donation.
 Donations will go toward running USO centers, programs, and connecting military families.

 - Set-up planned gifts – Consider the USO during estate planning.

 - Select a USO Wishbook gift – Give an alternative gift for birthdays, weddings, or holidays via the USO catalog.
 Purchase board games, phone calls, or holiday meals to go to a deployed service member.

 - Volunteer – Register to volunteer at a USO Chapter near you.

 If you want to stay connected, consider downloading the USO Mobile app to learn more about programs, entertainment, and programs.

 What are your favorite USO benefits?
 Share your USO experiences in the comments below!